-In filling out Form 4868, you must estimate your tax liability for the year and you should pay any balance due with the application.
+You must estimate your tax liability for the year and, if you think you owe tax, you can make a payment.
 You will be charged interest on any tax not paid by the regular due date of your return, and you may be charged a penalty for the late payment.

-Any payment you made with the application for extension should be entered on line 63 of Form 1040.
+Any payment you made with the application for extension should be entered on line 66 of Form 1040.